 3) Other financial responsibilities and liabilities

-Usually when one gets a MRTA, only the loan amount of the property is considered.
+Usually when one intends to get a MRTA, only the loan amount of the property is considered.
 Rarely including anything else.

 If you’re the type that doesn’t like to have multiple plans (harder to track) and like to lump everything in one, then a term is best suited.

-With a term, you can get a higher coverage on top of your property to include things like kid’s education, loss of income for living expenses, etc. So if anything happens to you, then other areas in life won’t be affected and can still be accounted for.
+With a term, you can get a higher coverage on top of your property to account for like kid’s education, loss of income for living expenses, etc. So if anything happens to you, then other areas in life won’t be affected and can still be catered for.

-When the unfortunate happens, that little ‘kiasuness’ can very well go a long way.
+If the unfortunate happens, the higher coverage amount will go a long way.

 Phew, that was a long ride.